YinhaoHe/Playground/sql/README.md

 FROM invoices i
 JOIN clients c
 		USING (client_id)
-WHERE payment_date IS NOT NULLinvoices_archived
+WHERE payment_date IS NOT NULL
 ```

 [Back to top](#sql)